Amad Butt

 Amad Butt (born 10 May 1995) is a cricketer from Punjab, Pakistan.

 Domestic career

 He was the leading wicket-taker for Habib Bank Limited in the 2017–18 Quaid-e-Azam Trophy, with 39 dismissals in eight matches.

 In April 2018, he was named in Federal Areas' squad for the 2018 Pakistan Cup.
 He was the leading wicket-taker for Habib Bank Limited in the 2018–19 Quaid-e-Azam One Day Cup, with fifteen dismissals in nine matches.
 In March 2019, he was named in Balochistan's squad for the 2019 Pakistan Cup.
 He was the joint-leading wicket-taker in the tournament, with ten dismissals in five matches.

 In September 2019, he was named in Balochistan's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 In October 2019, the Pakistan Cricket Board (PCB) named him as one of the six players to watch ahead of the 2019–20 National T20 Cup tournament.

+Butt captained Sialkot to a one-wicket victory in the final of the 2024–25 Quaid-e-Azam Trophy.
+He took 4 for 51 and 2 for 66 and scored 10 and 65 (the highest individual score on either side), and won the player of the match award.
+Later that season he captained Pakistan Television to a three-wicket victory in the final of the 2024–25 President's Trophy.